Embeddings as Epistemic States: Limitations on the Use of Pooling Operators for Accumulating Knowledge: Introduction

-Under the epistemic view, this pooling operator is implicitly assumed to aggregate the knowledge that is captured by the embeddings $\mathbf{e_1},...,\mathbf{e_k}$.
+Under the epistemic\footnote{The word \emph{epistemic}, in this paper, merely refers to the idea that vectors capture what we know about some properties of interest.
+In particular, note that our setting is not directly related to epistemic logics.} view, this pooling operator is implicitly assumed to aggregate the knowledge that is captured by the embeddings $\mathbf{e_1},...,\mathbf{e_k}$.
 For instance, the embeddings $\mathbf{e_1},...,\mathbf{e_k}$ may encode which objects are present in different parts of the image.
 After pooling these embeddings, we should end up with an embedding $\mathbf{e}$ that captures which objects are present throughout the entire image.
 Let us write $\Gamma(\mathbf{e_i})$ for the knowledge that is captured by the embedding $\mathbf{e_i}$.
 More precisely, we will think of $\Gamma(\mathbf{e_i})$ as a set of properties that are known to be satisfied.
 If we view pooling as the process of accumulating knowledge from different sources (e.g.\ from different regions of the image, or different neighbours in a graph neural network), then we would expect the following to be true: $\Gamma(\mathbf{e}) = \Gamma(\mathbf{e_1})\cup ... \cup \Gamma(\mathbf{e_n})$.
 We will refer to this principle as the \emph{epistemic pooling principle}.
+As an important special case, we will consider the case where the properties of interest correspond to possible worlds (i.e.\ propositional interpretations).
+The set $\Gamma(\mathbf{e_i})$ then contains the set of possible worlds that can be excluded based on the knowledge encoded in the embedding $\mathbf{e_i}$.
+In other words, $\Gamma(\mathbf{e_i})$ can then be characterised as a propositional formula.
+The epistemic pooling principle then states that the formula corresponding to $\diamond(\mathbf{e_1},...,\mathbf{e_k})$ should be equivalent to the conjunction of the formulas corresponding to $\mathbf{e_1},...,\mathbf{e_k}$.